animind - Fotolia

-When discussing snapshot-based backup systems, there are a number of misconceptions that must be dealt with before beginning the conversation.
-The first of these misconceptions is that snapshots aren't backups at all -- they are point-in-time copies.
-There are those that believe that if a copy of data doesn't change form -- such as being put inside a tar image -- then it's not a backup.
-It's unclear where this idea came from, but changing form is not a requirement for something to be a backup.
+There are misconceptions about snapshot-based backup systems.
+The main misconception is that storage snapshots aren't backups at all -- they are point-in-time copies.
+Some believe that, if a copy of data doesn't change form -- such as being put inside a tar image -- then it's not a backup.
+It's unclear where this idea came from, but changing form is not a requirement for a backup.

 How are snapshot backups defined?

-The Storage Networking Industry Association (SNIA) defines a backup as "A collection of data stored on (usually removable) non-volatile storage media for purposes of recovery in case the original copy of data is lost or becomes inaccessible; also called a backup copy.
+The Storage Networking Industry Association (SNIA) defines a backup in the following way: "A collection of data stored on (usually removable) non-volatile storage media for purposes of recovery in case the original copy of data is lost or becomes inaccessible -- also called a backup copy.
 To be useful for recovery, a backup must be made by copying the source data image when it is in a consistent state."
-The only part of this definition that snapshot-based backups might have trouble with is the "usually removable" part, but this is simply SNIA stating the obvious that most backups are placed on tape.
+The only part of this definition that snapshot-based backups might have trouble with is the "usually removable" part, but this is simply SNIA stating the obvious that some backups are placed on tape.

-SNIA's definition does bring up one very important aspect of snapshot-based backup systems -- a snapshot is not really a backup until it has been replicated to another storage system.
+SNIA's definition does bring up one important aspect of snapshot backups: A snapshot is not really a backup until it has been replicated to another storage system.
 This is because a snapshot is a virtual copy of the data, not an actual copy of the data.
 If something happens to the volume upon which a snapshot resides, the snapshot of the volume will be of no use -- unless it was copied to another volume via replication.

-Another area where snapshot backup systems often fall short is the vendors that make them feel that since all you have to do is "cd" into a certain directory and grab the file you need, there's no need for any centralized backup catalog or index, the way traditional backup systems have.
-While it is true that a snapshot backup system is somewhat "self-indexing," it is also true that sometimes people don't know where the file they need to restore resides, and a backup catalog can help with that.
-With some products, this functionality may actually be provided by marrying a traditional backup product and a snapshot-based product, as some traditional products offer indexing of snapshot-based backups via NDMP.
+Another area where snapshot backup systems often fall short is indexing.
+Some vendors give the impression that, since all you have to do is "cd" into a certain directory and grab the file you need, there's no need for any centralized backup catalog or index -- the way traditional backup systems have.
+While it is true that a snapshot backup system is somewhat self-indexing, it is also true that, sometimes, people don't know the location of the file they need to restore, and a backup catalog can help with that.
+With some products, this functionality may actually be provided by marrying a traditional backup product and a snapshot-based product.
+Some traditional products offer indexing of snapshot-based backups via Network Data Management Protocol.

 Make sure your snapshot backup product can scale

-Where the rubber meets the road is in configuration, monitoring and reporting.
+Configuration, monitoring and reporting play important roles in snapshot backup.
 What works for a small shop with one storage system isn't going to work with an enterprise with hundreds or thousands of them.
 When examining this area of functionality, be sure to ask yourself how well a particular product's capabilities will scale if the size of your data center grows drastically over time.
-Some systems require you to maintain snapshot and volume relationships via the command line where others have sophisticated Web-based user interfaces to do that for you.
+Some systems require you to maintain snapshot and volume relationships via the command line, whereas others have sophisticated web-based UIs to do that for you.

 Reporting is slightly different, as it helps to understand backup trends over time.
 Are there certain volumes that have difficulty backing up on a regular basis?
 Is there enough capacity for snapshots and production data?
 Are there any snapshots that are taking up significantly more room than other snapshots?
 These questions are answered by the reporting functionality of the product.

-One final thing to consider if you are thinking about replacing your traditional backup systems with a snapshot backup system is that most of the former are host-based and most of the latter are storage-based.
-The significant increase in server and storage virtualization increases the difficulty of doing storage-based backups.
-In a world where a "server" can magically move from one physical server and its associated storage to a completely different server and storage resources with a single mouse click, host-based backups are the easiest way to ensure that that server (actually a VM) is backed up no matter where it resides.
+One final thing to consider if you are thinking about replacing your traditional backup systems with a snapshot backup system is that most of the former are host-based, and most of the latter are storage-based.
+The significant increase in server and storage virtual machines (VMs) increases the difficulty of doing storage-based backups.
+In a world where a "server" can magically move from one physical server and its associated storage to a completely different server and storage resources with a single mouse click, host-based backups are the easiest way to ensure that that server -- actually, a VM -- is backed up, no matter where it resides.
 Storage-based backups need to account for this particular phenomenon.